Top 30+ Celtic Symbols And Their Meanings

 Celtic Bowen Knot Symbol

-As it is also called, the heraldic knot was invented by Welshman James Bowen in the 17th century.
+The heraldic Knot, as it is also called, was invented by the Welsh James Bowen in the XVII century.
 This symbol was conventionally nicknamed “the knot of a true lover.”
-An endless rope pattern, in which four loops are visible, forms a square or four-pointed cross.
-Logically, this is not even a knot but tangled loops that have no beginning or end.
-In Norwegian heraldry, this knot is called “valknute.”
-There are several modifications of this symbol, but they have in common the main feature – endless loops.
-The use of this pattern meant an expression of the devotion and special disposition of a man to a woman.
+The endless rope pattern, in which four loops are visible, forms a square or four-pointed cross.
+It is logical to assume that it is not even a knot but tangled loops with no beginning or end.
+In Norwegian heraldry, such a knot is called “valknute.”
+There are several modifications of this symbol, but they are united by the main feature – endless loops.
+The use of this pattern meant an expression of devotion and special disposition of a man to a woman.

 Solomon’s Knot